isfopo/LiveAPI_MakeDoc/README.md

 # API_MakeDoc

-This set of Python scripts will generate Live API documentation in XML format, based on realtime inspection of the Live module.
-Compatible with Live 8.1 & higher, on PC or mac.
+This python script will generate Ableton Live API documentation in XML format, based on realtime inspection of the Live module in the remote script runtime.
+Compatible with Live 12 & higher, on PC or Mac.

-To run, first drop the API_LiveDoc folder into Ableton's MIDI Remote Scripts directory:

-MAC OS X -> /Applications/Live 8.x OS X/Live.app/Contents/App-Resources/MIDI Remote Scripts/
-PC -> C:\Program Files\Ableton\Live 8.x\Resources\MIDI Remote Scripts\

-Next, select "API_MakeDoc" from the MIDI Preferences dialog, then reset immediately to "None" (there is no need to close the dialog first).
-Two files will be written to the userhome directory: Live.xml and Live.css (sample output is included in the \_Sample_Output directory).
-To locate the userhome directory:

-MAC OS X -> click the Home icon in the Finder toolbar PC -> C:\Documents and Settings\username\

-Open Live.xml in a web browser to view the API documentation.

 ## Usage

-### Manual Installation
+### Viewing Documentation

-Dropping into Remote script folder
+Docs for given version are available at [isfopo.github.io/LiveAPI_MakeDoc](https://isfopo.github.io/LiveAPI_MakeDoc/).Versions correspond with respective Live versions.

-### Usage as a Submodule
+### Usage as a Module

-How to use in another project or repository as a submodule
+To use as a module in a remote script project, go to [isfopo.github.io/LiveAPI_MakeDoc](https://isfopo.github.io/LiveAPI_MakeDoc/) and download the latest version of the script and move it to the same directory as your remote script.
+Then, in your project, import the script as a module like `import Live` or `from Live import *`

-## Build andRelease
+## Build and Release

 For releases, see the [Build and Release](https://github.com/isfopo/LiveAPI_MakeDoc/build) page.

-## DISCLAIMER
+## Disclaimer

-THESE FILES ARE PROVIDED AS-IS, WITHOUT ANY WARRANTY, EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO FITNESS FOR ANY PARTICULAR PURPOSE.
+This is unofficial documentation for the Ableton Live API for use in Remote Scripts and Max for Live devices.
+These files are provided as-is, without any warranty, expressed or implied, including but not limited to fitness for any particular purpose.
+Do not contact Ableton with questions about this project, but feel free to open an issue on this repository.